Healthcare System Tests Major UC Upgrade to De-risk Downtime

-Failed upgrades with their resulting downtime and system unavailability can be devastating in a 24/7 environment.
-When it was time for a large healthcare system to upgrade their Cisco Unified Communications (UC) system, they knew they needed to validate their upgrade: they’d experienced failed upgrades in the past, and this upgrade needed to be a success.
+Failed communication upgrades with their resulting downtime and system unavailability can be devastating in a 24/7 environment.
+When it was time for a large healthcare system to upgrade their Cisco Unified Communications (UC) system, they knew they needed to validate their upgrade; they’d experienced failed upgrades in the past, and this upgrade needed to be a success.

 The challenge they faced was a distributed system with enough latency at various points to adversely affect a normal upgrade process.
 They had 16 servers spread across 10 WAN environments, and wanted to be sure that any problems or issues were found out well before trying to perform the upgrade.

 To ensure that their upgrade plan would be able to account for all the unique quirks of their systems, we leveraged the capabilities of our Advanced Technology Center (ATC) to create a fully functional simulation of the healthcare system’s environment.

 We were able to quickly use existing infrastructure and toolsets within the ATC to simulate their servers, connections and WAN latency, all of which would have been prohibitively expensive to try and set up from scratch at their own facilitates.
 Once we had an environment to represent their systems, we got to work reviewing their current UC setup to ensure that they had a designated primary and backup subscriber and that none of the backup subscribers had registrations.

 Once we understood the current-state of their system, we got to work proving out various upgrade paths:

 - Upgrade secondary subscribers and reboot when complete

 - Upgrade primary subscribers with special consideration to service impacting actions

 - Reboot a test group of phones and observe TFTP update and registration to new cluster

 - Stop CM service on primary subscriber and allow all phones and gateways to perform TFTP updates and register to new cluster version